EnFed: An Energy-aware Federated Learning in Resource Constrained Environments for Human Activity Recognition: Related Work

-Nowadays, the mobile users access various activity monitoring and recognition applications.
-The use of ML and DL on activity recognition was explored in many research works.
+The use of machine learning (ML) and deep learning (DL) on activity recognition was explored in many research works.
 The use of DL for activity recognition was discussed in \cite{tang2022multiscale}.
-In \cite{ferrari2023deep}, the use of personalized ML and personalized DL were studied.
+The use of personalized DL for HAR was studied in \cite{ferrari2023deep}.
 In \cite{priyadarshini2023human}, various types of ML and DL algorithms were used for activity recognition in cyber-physical systems.
 The authors explored the use of deep convolutional neural network (CNN) in \cite{kaya2024human} for activity recognition.
-In \cite{zou2024gt}, a generic graph-based temporal framework was discussed for human activity recognition.
+However, privacy protection is a vital issue in HAR especially when cloud-based data analysis takes place using ML or DL.
+Furthermore, response time and energy efficiency are also significant along with prediction accuracy.
+In \cite{jha2022hybrid}, an accuracy and energy-aware activity recognition model was proposed.
+In \cite{zou2024gt}, a generic graph-based temporal framework was discussed for HAR.
+To build an accurate HAR model, the dataset needs sufficient number of samples for each class.
+A dataset with class imbalance may not generate an accurate model.
 In \cite{guo2021evolutionary}, a dual-ensemble class imbalance learning strategy was proposed for activity recognition.
+To address data privacy concerns and build an accurate model through collaborative training, FL came.
 In \cite{cheng2023protohar}, the authors explored the use of FL for activity recognition.
-The use of FL for recommendation applications was explored in some research works.
-The use of FL for health recommendations was explored in \cite{ghosh2023feel}.
-In \cite{huang2022geographical}, for location-based services a geographical point-of-interest (POI) recommendation strategy was proposed based on FL.
-In \cite{varlamis2023using}, the authors proposed an FL-based approach for activity recommendation using LSTM.
-For context-aware recommendation, FL was used for privacy protection in \cite{ali2021federated}.
-However, most of existing systems used CFL in their frameworks, that need seamless network connectivity for exchanging updates to finally build an optimized global model.
-The seamless network connectivity may not be always available to the mobile users.
-The use of conventional DFL may not also deal with the scenario if the mobile device does not have enough battery level to complete the DFL process.
-For such an exigency situation where the network connectivity is not good and the battery level is low, but the user needs to access an application, a personalized model training method is proposed in our paper based on opportunistic FL and incentive-based handshaking with nearby mobile devices.
-The comparison of the features of the proposed and existing FL-based recognition and recommendation systems, is presented in Table \ref{tab:1}.
-By using an opportunistic FL, we aim to minimize the training time and energy consumption of the user device but meeting a desired accuracy level.
+FL-based health recommendation was explored in \cite{ghosh2023feel}.
+For location-based services, a geographical point-of-interest (POI) recommendation strategy was proposed in \cite{huang2022geographical} based on FL.
+In \cite{varlamis2023using}, the authors proposed an FL-based approach for recommendation generations using LSTM.
+For context-aware recommendations with privacy protection, FL was used in \cite{ali2021federated}.
+In \cite{shaik2022fedstack}, an FL-based approach was used for activity monitoring.
+The authors proposed FedStack which performed stack-based model predictions using FL \cite{shaik2022fedstack}.
+In \cite{albogamy2025federated}, FL with LSTM and gated recurrent unit (GRU) was used for activity recognition.